calm, almost too calm

 The ACPO Criminal Records Office is piloting an initiative to provide Police Certificates for Visa purposes.
 The four countries involved in the pilot are Australia, Canada, New Zealand and the United States of America.

 There's no press release from the Association of Chief Police Officers (ACPO) I could find.
 Searching the Hansard (or They work for you) does not bring any result so this doesn't appear to have been debated in Parliament at all.
 Nothing either on the websites of the Foreign & Commonwealth Office, Department for Transport, the Home Office or the Ministry of Justice (sponsor of the Information Commissioner's Office).
-The new form on the ACPO site, a Word file, does not include any issuance date, but the document properties reveal that it was created by the Hampshire Constabulary on 2008-01-15.
+The new form on the ACPO site does not include any issuance date, but the document properties reveal that it was created by the Hampshire Constabulary on 2008-01-15.
 The US Embassy is requiring new visa applicants to furnish a new style police certificate from the ACPO and those that have already applied for a PNC data subject access have only until 2008-08-15 to appear for interview.
 For a trial, it looks rather definitive.
 The websites of the Australian, Canadian, New Zealand embassies do not appear to have been updated yet to reflect the changes (with the Citizenship and Immigration Canada website even including out of date URLs to the Metropolitan Police Service website).

 Here's a summary of the differences: